Parameterized Algorithms for Locally Minimal Defensive Alliance: Conclusion and Open Problems

-We also propose the following graph theoretic problem: Either construct an example of a graph $G$ containing a vertex $v$ with minimum degree at least 2 such that there is no locally minimal defensive alliance containing $v$ in $G$ or prove that such an example does not exist.
-Note that non-existence of such an example will drastically improve the size of kernel on general graphs with minimum degree two to $k^{\mathcal{O}(k^{2})}$.
+We also propose the following graph theoretic problem.
+If we can design a polynomial-time algorithm to determine whether there exists a locally minimal defensive alliance containing a given vertex $v$ or not then this will drastically improve the size of kernel on general graphs.
+It is already proved in \cite{https://doi.org/10.48550/arxiv.2202.02010} that there is no polynomial algorithm to determine whether there exists a globally minimal defensive alliance containing a given vertex $v$ or not.